High-impact nursing

 Entry requirements

-You must have a completed recognised bachelor degree (or equivalent) not in nursing with a minimum volume of learning of 1.00 year full-time (or equivalent) in 2013 or more recently.
+You must have a completed recognised bachelor degree (or higher qualification), not in nursing, in 2014 or more recently.

-If you completed your degree earlier than 2013 you must provide evidence with your QTAC application of your completed further studies not in nursing gained in 2013 or more recently.
+If you completed your degree (or higher qualification) earlier than 2014 you must provide evidence with your QTAC application of five years full-time (or equivalent) professional work experience gained in 2014 or more recently.

 Selection ranks

-You will be considered solely on the basis of the selection ranks from all of your prior degree studies plus any postgraduate studies you may have undertaken.
+You will be considered solely on the basis of the selection ranks from all of your prior degree and higher studies you may have undertaken.
 Your other qualifications and experiences may be allocated selection ranks for entry to other QUT courses, but will not be considered for this course.

 Find out more about how to Apply with Higher Education Study